paraspell/xcm-router/README.md

 Instead of `0x84fc49ce30071ea611731838cc7736113c1ec68fbc47119be8a0805066df9b2b`

 ##  Builder pattern XCM Router example - Manual exchange selection

-If you wish to select your exchange chain manually you can do that by providing aditional parameter `.exchange()` in the call.
-Router will then use exchange chainn of your choice.
+If you wish to select your exchange chain manually, you can provide the additional `.exchange()` parameter to the call.
+The router will then use the exchange chain of your choice.

  ```js
 await RouterBuilder